US judge decertifies Apple app store class action

 By Jonathan Stempel (Reuters) -A federal judge on Monday decertified a class action by tens of millions of Apple customers who accused the company of monopolizing the market for iPhone apps by banning purchases outside its App Store, leading to higher prices.
-U.S. District Judge Yvonne Gonzalez Rogers in Oakland, California, reversed her February 2024 decision allowing Apple account holders who spent $10 or more on app or in-app content to sue as a group.
+U.S. District Judge Yvonne Gonzalez Rogers in Oakland, California, reversed her February 2024 decision allowing Apple account holders who spent $10 or more on app or in-app content within the last 17 years to sue as a group.
 Rogers said the plaintiffs failed to provide a model "capable of reliably showing classwide injury and damages in one stroke" by matching Apple accounts to consumers, while limiting the number of "unharmed" consumers in the class.
-She ruled after an expert hired by Apple found "alarming" errors in the plaintiffs' model.
+She ruled after an expert hired by Cupertino, California-based Apple found "alarming" errors in the plaintiffs' model.
 These included that named plaintiff Robert Pepper and supposed claimant "Rob Pepper" were different people despite sharing home addresses and credit card information.
 They also included the lumping together of more than 40,000 payment records for people whose first name was "Kim," but who otherwise had nothing in common.
-Mark Rifkin, a lawyer for the plaintiffs, in an email said "we are of course disappointed" with the decision, and reviewing the next steps to protect consumers "harmed by Apple's unlawful App Store monopoly."
-Cupertino, California-based Apple and its lawyers did not immediately respond to requests for comment.
+DISAPPOINTED PLAINTIFFS TO REVIEW NEXT STEPS Mark Rifkin, a lawyer for the plaintiffs, in an email said "we are of course disappointed" with the decision, and are reviewing their next legal steps to protect consumers "harmed by Apple's unlawful App Store monopoly."
+Apple said it was pleased with the decision, and that it tries to make the App Store "a safe and trusted place for users to discover apps and a great business opportunity for developers."
 Class actions can result in greater recoveries at less cost than if plaintiffs sue individually.
 The plaintiffs said Apple's monopoly included charging excessive commissions to app developers, which would be passed on to consumers through higher prices to download apps or make in-app purchases.
 Lawyers for the plaintiffs had estimated that classwide damages could total billions of dollars.
 The lawsuit began in December 2011, and the class had covered users of iOS-powered devices since July 10, 2008.
 The case is In re Apple iPhone Antitrust Litigation, U.S. District Court, Northern District of California, No. 11-06714.
-(Reporting by Jonathan Stempel in New York; Editing by Nia Williams and Bill Berkrot)
+(Reporting by Jonathan Stempel in New York; Editing by Nia Williams, Bill Berkrot and Matthew Lewis)

 (The article has been published through a syndicated feed.
 Except for the headline, the content has been published verbatim.
 Liability lies with original publisher.)